About the Program

 How long does it take to complete a graduate degree in CBE?

-Masters: The master of science without thesis can be completed in as little as one academic year.
-Many students elect to spread the courses over 3 – 4 semesters.
-The master of science with thesis typically takes 4 semesters, though time to completion will vary depending on whether research credits are taken over the summer.
+Masters: Assuming full time enrollment, the master of science without thesis can be completed in as little as one year of full time enrollment.
+Most students elect to spread the courses over three semesters and this is generally preferable.
+The master of science with thesis typically takes two years, though time to completion will vary depending on whether research credits are taken over the summer.
+Part-time enrollment will increase time to completion.

 Students admitted to the Ph.D. in chemical engineering are fully supported through research and teaching assistantships that include a living stipend and fully paid tuition, fees, and health insurance for as long as they are making satisfactory progress towards their degree (including in research, coursework, and assistantship responsibilities).
 Cost-of-living increases are often granted, though are not guaranteed.